 7) Start a piece with “in this moment” and use that phrase as a refrain that you come back to again and again.
 Write without pausing and without worrying about what you are writing is “good” or not.
 Just see where this takes you.

+I hope you enjoyed these mindful writing prompts!
 Please share your thoughts, writing, questions below.
 I love to hear from you.
 And share this with any friends who might enjoy it!